henryizi/GoFitAI/CLOUDFLARE_WORKERS_AI_SETUP.md

 4. Or create a custom token with these permissions:
    - **Account**: Workers AI - Read
    - **Account**: Workers AI - Edit
-5. Set token name: "SnapBodyAI Workers AI"
+5. Set token name: "GoFitAI Workers AI"
 6. Click **"Continue to summary"**
 7. Copy the generated API token (keep it secure!)